Seller Material Adverse Effect definition

 Seller Material Adverse Effect means any event, change, fact, development, circumstance, condition or occurrence that, individually or in the aggregate with one or more other events, changes, facts, developments, circumstances, conditions or occurrences, would or would be reasonably likely to materially impair the ability of Seller or its Affiliates to perform any of its obligations or to consummate any of the transactions under the Transaction Documents or otherwise materially threaten or materially impede Seller’s or its Affiliates’ consummation or performance of the transactions or obligations under the Transaction Documents.

-Seller Material Adverse Effect means a material adverse effect on the assets, business, financial condition or results of operation of Seller and its consolidated subsidiaries, taken as a whole.
+Seller Material Adverse Effect means a material adverse effect on the business, properties, assets, financial condition, or results of operations of Seller and its Subsidiaries, taken as a whole, including the prevention of the ability of Seller, the Seller General Partner (as defined below) or the Seller Partnership to consummate any of the Transactions (as defined below).

 Examples of Seller Material Adverse Effect in a sentence